 - The company has successfully completed the execution of the prestigious Mumbai Rail Vikas Corporation Simulation project.
 Dubbed as the most complex rail network in the world Sankhya successfully completed the simulation project for MRVC that would help the corporation prepare train schedules for improved productivity and efficiency of rail assets utilization.

 Valuations: Sankhya available at around 29cr market cap has a turnover of over 181cr, is therefore trading at just 0.17x its FY15 turnover and at just 0.4 times its book value.
 The stock is also available at less than 5 PE based on FY16 earnings.
 The company for H1 has delivered revenue of over 74cr with EPS of around 2.78rs.
 The company gains heavily by weakening rupee as is evident from its other income and therefore, the gains could further go up in wake of Fed’s rate decision.
 The stock Sankhya is grossly undervalued, especially if one considers that Zen Tech is trading at 5 times its book value and over 8 times its FY15 revenue.
 The valuation gap is extremely huge and is expected to narrow down significantly which itself could turn it into a huge multi bagger.
 Most importantly Sankhya’s cash generation is excellent and is way superior to its peers like Zen Technologies.
 Whereas other product companies are trading at astronomical valuations, a niche product company like Sankhya is available at dirt cheap valuations.
+Though as of now its more of a technical than fundamental bet.
 It has debt of around 8.7cr.

 Technicals: The stock is not just available at juicy valuations but is also technically “very strong”.
 The stock bottomed out a few months back and has been on steady uptrend for last few months.
 But in the last couple of weeks, the uptrend has gathered huge momentum and the stock had bounced from short term supports and the bounce has been so strong that it gave a breakout by taking out its swing highs on huge volumes.
 More importantly the stock is on verge of another massive breakout on yearly charts and the stock will now gather strong momentum on upside.